Dilli553/Experimental-verification-of-frequency-response-of-Analog-fiber-optic-link/README.md

-# Experimental-verification-of-frequency-response-of-Analog-fiber-optic-link
+# Experimental-verification-of-frequency-response-of-Analog-fiber-optic-link                                                        DILLI BABU T Y
-# Experiment: Fiber Analog Link (660nm & 950nm) and Frequency Response of Phototransistor Detector
+# Experiment: Fiber Analog Link (660nm & 950nm) and Frequency Response of Phototransistor Detector                                  212223060055

 ## Aim
 To study a 660nm & 950nm Fiber Analog Link and to analyze the frequency response of the phototransistor detector.
 The experiment investigates the relationship between the input signal and the received signal.